GetHealthyCalculators

 • The Boer formula provides an estimate and cannot account for individual differences in muscle mass, bone density, or hydration levels.

-• This calculator does not distinguish between different types of lean tissue such as muscle, bone, or organ weight.
+• This calculator does not distinguish between different types of lean tissue — muscle, bone, connective tissue, or organ weight.

-• Age is not factored into the Boer formula, though body composition changes significantly with aging.
+• Age is not factored into the Boer formula, though body composition changes materially with aging (sarcopenia and visceral fat gain).

 Frequently Asked Questions